 A Walk Through the Liturgy: The Prayer of the Church

-The Prayer of the Church is an expanded prayer, containing many different and various petitions and thanksgivings.
+The Prayer of the Church is an expanded prayer, containing many and various petitions and thanksgivings.
 For many years, you might have called the Prayer of the Church an ordinary, because there were basically three “Prayers of the Church” that were printed inside of the Altar Book.
 However, in recent years the Prayers of the Church have become much more a proper, at least for the churches of the LCMS who utilize the Let Us Pray Series created by the LCMS Director of Worship and his team.

 Another prayer that the Prayer of the Church is molded after is the great Litany, found on pages 288 and 289 of the Lutheran Service Book.
 The petitions found within that great prayer cover all facets of life.
 If a pastor desires to write his own prayer of the church, I would encourage us all to begin with the words of the Great Litany and expand from there.